Sunday, December 22, 2024

 Unfortunately, we found too many Goddess decks were not scholarly enough in their approach to the deities they were working with.
 They did not go to source texts and archaeology for their information, but instead to secondary commentaries that often had an agenda to push (most often feminism or an anti-male stance.)
 This made a further study for any interested readers almost impossible.
 At worst, these decks demonstrated a complete lack of historical accuracy or respect for the culture and religion from which the Goddess in question came.

-So, in “Pistis Sophia: The Goddess Tarot”, we reunite the Divine Feminine with academia and the intelligent mind when putting to the process of research.
-In many traditions of symbolism, it is the Divine Masculine that is associated with logic and clear thought, whilst the Divine Feminine prevails in the creative, imaginative aspects of the mind.
+So, in “Pistis Sophia: The Goddess Tarot”, we reunite the Divine Feminine with academia.
+Also, we unite the intelligent mind when putting to the process of research.
+In many traditions of symbolism, it is the Divine Masculine that is associated with logic and clear thought.
+The Divine Feminine prevails in the creative, imaginative aspects of the mind.

-Here, we hope to enable the imagination and creativity of the reader by showing them, through our research and in a logical and historically accurate way, what these beautiful, terrible, often profound, sometimes confusing, colorful Goddesses are about.
+Here, we hope to enable the imagination and creativity of the reader.
+We want to show them, through our research and in a logical and historically accurate way.
+We want them to see what these beautiful, terrible, often profound, sometimes confusing, colorful Goddesses are about.

 Leave a Reply